andresgutgon/gumstars/README.md

 - [x] Dummy Product detail route

 ## TODO Styles
-- [ ] Add Tailwind to style the pages
+- [x] Add Tailwind to style the pages
+- [x] Add Gunroad favicon
+- [x] Stars average rating with all reviews
 - [ ] Show product reviews (No auth required for the challenge)
-- [ ] Stars overall rating with all reviews

-## TODO Vanilla JS interactivity
-- [ ] Make backend to add review by AJAX
-- [ ] Generate UI to rate with vanilla JS
+- [ ] Make modal with Hotwired (aka kind of Vanilla JS)

 ## TODO React
 - Make React version of rating system

 ## TODO Realtime
+- [ ] Add Redis addon to Heroku or deploy to Digital Ocean.
+Heroku requires to add a credit card even for a free addon.
 - [ ] Use ActionCable to get by Websockets latest changes on product reviews

+## Compromises
+Things I would do different or I have doubts.

+1- Stars SVG as in Figma.
+I wanted full fidelity to Figma (Kind of, I used Tailwind defaults) regarding how stars looks in the UI.
+For that reason I used original SVGs with their filters.
+The stars looks nice but I couldn't find a nicer way of not repeating this SVG.
+One solution would be transform in Figma those gradients (not sure, I don't have this Figma knowledge).
+Other option could be to simplify these stars and be plain SVG without filters

 ## Administrative
 I use [aministrative](https://github.com/thoughtbot/administrate) for having a CRUD interface and